Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 * Configure [auto-scaling] on your resources so that you can quickly scale even with unpredictable bursting.

-> 📖 Read more in [Azure Architecture Guide - Design to scale out]
+> 📖 Read more in [Azure Architecture Guide - Design to scale out].

 ## Loose coupling
 Any non-trivial solution will be made up of multiple components that work together.
 The